 The CFPB has broad authority over our business.
 This includes authority to write regulations under federal consumer financial protection laws and to enforce those laws against and examine large financial institutions, such as us, for compliance.
 The CFPB is authorized to prevent "unfair, deceptive or abusive acts or practices" through its regulatory, supervisory and enforcement authority.
-The Federal Reserve Board and the OCC and state government agencies may also invoke their supervisory and enforcement authorized to remediate violations of consumer protection laws in a number of ways, including collecting civil money penalties and fines and providing for customer restitution.
+The Federal Reserve Board and the OCC and state government agencies may also invoke their supervisory and enforcement authorities to prevent unfair and deceptive acts or practices.
+These federal and state agencies are authorized to remediate violations of consumer protection laws in a number of ways, including collecting civil money penalties and fines and providing for customer restitution.
 The CFPB also engages in consumer financial education, requests data and promotes the availability of financial services to underserved consumers and communities.
 In addition, the CFPB maintains an online complaint system that allows consumers to log complaints with respect to various consumer finance products, including the products we offer.
 This system could inform future CFPB decisions with respect to its regulatory, enforcement or examination focus.